MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 - [Read over the research piece](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/research/README.md) for an idea of what may happen on each round as we progress.
 These will for now just be notes on what others have done previously
 - previous data for each challenge has been uploaded in the research section
-- I have shared the code I used to get 2.6K in the tutorial round.
+- I have shared the code I used to get 2.6K in the tutorial round.[basic trader](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/trader%20architecture/tutorial_round_2600.py)

 ### Meet-up in London, 13th and 14th